Your future begins in Siegen

 - Possibility of dual studies

-- Laboratory internships, excursions, construction site visits
+- Laboratory internships, excursions, practical projects with companies

 -